PaulineSpinga/blog/content/blog/HCI/hci-Gestalt-Laws.md

 However, it is sometimes not as user-friendly as desired.
 Indeed, the map and arrow that indicate the path to follow aren't always oriented in the same direction as the user.
 When moving straight, you may observe your arrow pointing backward, creating confusion about whether you are still following the correct direction.

-Google should be able to provide tips to users (oral and written instructions, colors, moving icons) on correctly orienting their phones to obtain the intended sense of use.
+Google should be able to provide tips to users (synchronized oral and written instructions, colors, moving icons) on correctly orienting their phones to obtain the intended sense of use.

 Other ideas could be :